 The only way to help reverse, or at least halt the chemical cascade into darkness is to actualize pleasure.
-I realize that an effect of depression is finding no joy in anything, but that’s not true, and those of you reading this that are living with that weight in your chest with most every breath, KNOW it’s not true.
-It is that ugly voice in our heads meant to perpetuate depression, and a LIE.
+I realize an effect of depression is finding no joy in anything, but those of you living with that weight in your chest with most every breath KNOW that joy is attainable, even when we are consumed with sadness.
+That blackness is the ugly voice in our heads meant to perpetuate depression, and a LIE.
 A rainbow is still beautiful.
 A double-rainbow extraordinary.
-The taste of your favorite foods; a hug when we’re scared, or lonely; backrubs; creating something—these things are still good.
-The Pacific cresting at 40ft is still awe striking; a field of blooming flowers still visually stunning…etc..;-}.
+The taste of your favorite foods; a hug when we’re scared, or lonely; backrubs; creating something— these things are still pleasurable.
+The Pacific cresting at 40ft is still awe-striking; a field of blooming flowers still visually stunning…etc..;-}.

 Living, existing as human, is all about FEELING.
-The good, the bad, the ugly, the wonderous, the awesome, the magnificant empowerment of feeling loved, respected, valued.
+The good, the bad, the ugly, the wondrous, the awesome, the magnificent empowerment of feeling loved, respected, valued.
 The charge that comes with creation.
 The suffocating black hole with loss.

 Are you living with Depression?

-If so, SEEK and FIND JOY, not self-destructive behavior, like drinking or using cuz it’s fun, as this will increase depression.
-Do things, stuff that turns you on, makes you feel—if not good—at least glad you get to see it, taste it, experience it—without regret later!!
-ACCOMPLISHING TASKS also lights up your brain’s pleasure centers.
+If so, SEEK and FIND joy, pleasure.
+NOT self-destructive behavior, like drinking or using drugs for momentary relief, as trying to bury feelings, even temporarily, will increase depression.
+DO things, stuff that turns you on, makes you feel— if not good— at least glad you get to see it, taste it, experience it—without regret later!
+ACCOMPLISHING TASKS also lights up our brain’s pleasure centers.
 String enough joy and accomplishments together, even simple things, and, over time, continually reminding your brain why you are choosing to live will reinforce your desire to do so.